 Poor maintenance can also be a contributing factor to accidents.
 If the bus did not receive maintenance regularly or the mechanic who performed the maintenance did not complete the job adequately, an accident can occur.
 The liability in these accidents could fall on the garage, the bus operator, or other parties.

 These are just a few of the possible causes of bus accidents.
 Your accident could have been caused by:

 - A problem at a repair shop

 - Another driver or another party

-In many of these cases, the bus company is likely also legally responsible.
+The bus company is likely legally responsible in many of these cases.
 When a bus driver causes a crash, their employer is usually vicariously liable because of the doctrine of respondeat superior.

 The team from Morelli Law Firm may be able to investigate your bus crash case to determine who is liable for your injuries.
-We can then help you build a case against the liable party and pursue damages on your behalf.
+Then, we can help you build a claim against the responsible party and pursue damages on your behalf.

 Speak with Our Team Serving Mount Vernon Today

 Call Morelli Law Firm today for a free, no-risk review of your case.
 You can also contact us by completing our online contact form.
 We want to discuss your Mount Vernon bus accident with you and determine how we may be able to help.

 We represent clients based on a contingency basis.